KevinDanae/Restart/README.md

 # Restart
 This app is created with Xcode and Swift
-I learning swift and this is the first app in te course i take.
+I learning swift and this is the first app in the course i am taking.